BjornL1/balance-stock/README.md

 ### Content

-The idea is my own on how to code the calculation model, though some basics (as mentioned in the previous section) on how to connect the gspread sheets are inspired by the love sandwich project.
+The idea is my own on how to code the calculation model, some basics (as mentioned in the previous section) on how to connect the gspreadsheets are inspired by the love sandwich project.
+The concept of adding a table presenting the latest sales before exiting the program was requested by my mentor.

 ### Acknowledgments